joshsprague/nodetron/docs/API.md

 * __nodetron.socket__: retrieve the current socket.io object.
 * __nodetron.debug__: flag that indicates whether Nodetron is in debug mode.
 Toggle this to enable/disable verbose logging.

-###Section 3: Setting up the server:
+###SECTION 3: Setting up the server:
 #####Installation
-[Install Mongodb](http://docs.mongodb.org/manual/installation/).
-If you're on Mac, use homebrew.
+[Install MongoDB](http://docs.mongodb.org/manual/installation/).
+If you're on Mac, we recommend you use homebrew.
 Run `npm install nodetron`

 #####Creating the server